SzymonNowakowski/alphafold/README.md

     user@HPC_server:~/$ singularity build remote_dir/alphafold-2.1.1.sif docker://uvarc/alphafold:2.1.1
     ```

-    All bolded footnotes from the point above apply here, as well.
+    All bolded HPC-related footnotes from the point above apply here, as well.

     Observe that [`uvarc/alphafold` link](https://hub.docker.com/r/uvarc/alphafold#!) stores
     some other versions of the container, too.